 The levels are all pretty well designed, especially some cities, which contain big mazes full of traps and enemies.
 The game is also very colourful and the sprites, albeit somewhat small, are well detailed.
 The enemies’ animation is also quite simple but smooth, and Billy himself is equally well animated.

 The sound effects, while simple, are adequate and serve their purpose well.
-Too bad that the game lacks music, because graphically is just begging for it!
-Still, there’s so many sound effects, that you won’t miss it terribly.
+Too bad that the game lacks music because graphically is just begging for it!
+Still, there are so many sound effects, that you won’t miss it terribly.
 But I won’t deny it would be nice to have music.

 With 16 levels in total, the game has a proper length to it (unless you play only the obligatory levels), but with the lack of difficulty levels, the game feels very easy, especially if you’re used to platformers.
 Except for the secret level, which is actually hard.

 Marooned in Mars pales in comparison with the Mario and Sonic series, but it’s still a solid platformer with great controls and overall good level design.
 It had so much success, it gave the means for Carmack and Romero to properly fund Id Software and later create Wolfenstein 3D and Doom, which in turn, created the first-person shooter genre.
 So, if it wasn’t for Commander Keen, the FPS genre as we know it, wouldn’t probably exist.
 And for that reason alone, Commander Keen more than deserves a spot in videogame history.

 Now you must be asking, why did I only review the 1st episode instead of the entire trilogy?
 Well, for 2 reasons: 1st, I think Marooned in Mars has a game length more or less equal to other full shareware games at the time and 2nd, the other episodes introduced new features, despite being made at the same time.
 But don’t worry, I’ll review the other episodes in due time.